exgalcos/exgalcos.github.io/_posts/2021-09-01-multiple-testing.md

 *Park, H. and Park, J. (2021+)  A robust false discovery rate controlling procedure using  empirical likelihood with a fast algorithm. _Submitted_.

-*Gauran, I.I., Park, J., Rattsev, I., Peterson, T.A., Kann, M.G. and  Park, D. (2021+) Bayesian Local False Discovery Rate for sparse count data with application to the discovery of hotspots in protein domains. _Minor revision in Annals of Applied Statistics._
+*Gauran, I.I., Park, J., Rattsev, I., Peterson, T.A., Kann, M.G. and  Park, D. (2021+) Bayesian Local False Discovery Rate for sparse count data with application to the discovery of hotspots in protein domains. _Accepted in Annals of Applied Statistics._

 Ramos, M.L., Park, D., Lim, J., Park, J., Tran, K.,  Garcia, E. and  Green, E. (2021+) Adaptive local false discovery rate procedures for highly spiky data and their application to protein Set4Δ data,